 delivered September 11th, 2005

-At 12:15 in the afternoon, on September 8th, 2005, Jane Ouwehand passed to glory.
-Her husband Rudy and her four children were gathered around her bedside.
-As we sang the last verse of “How Great Thou Art,” about Christ coming to take his own, Jane’s eyes opened wide for the first time in three days.
+At 12:15 in the afternoon, on September 8th, 2005, J Ouwehand passed to glory.
+Her husband R and her four children were gathered around her bedside.
+As we sang the last verse of “How Great Thou Art,” about Christ coming to take his own, J’s eyes opened wide for the first time in three days.
 Her eyes looked heavenwards, as if she could see Jesus reaching out to take her home, and as her family sang, “Then sings my soul, my saviour, God, to thee, how great thou art!” she took her last breath.

 Mom had a way of listening that made you forget she was there.
 She’d pay close attention, and care, without ever judging.
 Her ability to listen and keep a secret made her a magnet for people’s trust.
 With patience and unending love, I saw Mom open up even the most guarded and defensive people.
 She didn’t give advice, but she didn’t NEED to give advice, because she’d find a question that cut through so much of the extra, unimportant fuzz that the clearest solution, or the plainest truth, was suddenly obvious.